danielarantes/gettingcleaningdatacourseproject/README.md

-Getting and Clearning Data Course project
+Getting and Cleaning Data Course project
 ================================

 This repository contains the implementation of the following requirements as the "Getting and Cleaning Data" course project.